 To combat this, many companies are switching to a hub and spoke system.
 Similar to the way airlines work with connecting flights, the hub and spoke system has truckers following a single path from a home hub to one that may only be a few hundred miles away, allowing for more work/life balance and precious nights and weekends at home.

-2. Apprenticeships and Lowering the Driver Age Limit
+2. Introducing Apprenticeships and Lowering the Truck Driving Age Limit

 Truckers 18 and up have historically been allowed to drive big rigs in most states, but federal law has prevented them from crossing state lines.
 However, the Federal Motor Carrier Safety Administration (FMCSA) recently established the Safe Driver Apprenticeship Pilot Program (SDAP) to help address this.
 Under the three-year program, those 18-20 with an intrastate commercial driver’s license will be able to cross state lines, provided they meet specific criteria, the FMCSA reports.